Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 Church Farm are hosting their Family Fright Festival throughout the month of October, which will feature a bunch of fun Halloween activities, all their friendly animals and some brilliant views.

-Alongside the usual frolics in the farm park, you can expect to explore the Scarecrow Trail (complete with prizes!), a PYO pumpkin patch, Beastly Barrel train rides, sheep racing and much more.
+Alongside the usual frolics in the farm park, you can expect to explore the Scarecrow Trail (complete with prizes!), a PYO pumpkin patch, Beastly Barrel train rides, animal feeding and much more.
 Under 2s can enter for free.

 Halloween Events in Scotland

-For a truly immersive Halloween experience, head to Kelburn Estate for their unique Freaky Forest: Alien Hunt event.
+For a truly immersive Halloween experience, head to Kelburn Estate for their unique Monsters’ Halloween Ball event.

 Tickets are very reasonable and children aged under 3 can enter for free.

-That completes our list of Halloween days out for toddlers in 2021.
+That completes our list of the best Halloween days out for toddlers in 2022.
 Let us know your favourites!

 Looking for alternatives?
 Make sure to check out our activities section for more ideas.